I know you will make Mama proud. You and your sister will make our name famous!

 Per Google, he was fifteen minutes away from the restaurant.

-Close to 6 pm in the evening, ten minutes after picking up the meal order, he pulled into the gravel drive that led up to the large ranch house in Scottsdale.
+Ten minutes after picking up the meal order, he pulled into the gravel drive that led up to the large ranch house in Scottsdale.

 “Hello?”
 Vic called out.